Add Checkbox to PDF with Java – Interactive Checkboxes using GroupDocs

 Dynamic Positioning

-Calculate checkbox positions based on document content:
+Calculate the best spot based on existing content:

 Rectangle dynamicPosition = calculateOptimalPosition(document, contentType);